GoogleCloudPlatform/software-delivery-workshop/labs/cloud-deploy/README.md

 ## Objectives

-In this tutorial you will create three GKE clusters named preview, canary and prod.
+In this tutorial you will create three GKE clusters named preview, staging and prod.
 Then, create a Cloud Deploy target corresponding to each cluster and a Cloud Deploy pipeline that will define the sequence of steps to perform deployment in those targets.

 The deployment flow will be triggered by a cloudbuild pipeline that will create Cloud Deploy release and perform the deployment in the preview cluster.
-After you have verified that the deployment in preview was successful and working as expected, you will manually promote the release in the canary cluster.
+After you have verified that the deployment in preview was successful and working as expected, you will manually promote the release in the staging cluster.
 Promotion of the release in the prod cluster will require approval, you will approve the prod pipeline in Cloud Deploy UI and finally promote it.

 The objectives of this tutorial can be broken down into the following steps: